Skip to main content

 • While the area is being set up, one or two members of your team should create a new project named Momentum.
 Set the velocity at 50% and have the Speedbot drive forward to the first line at 50 cm.
 Keep in mind 1 cm = 10 mm, so the robot will travel forward for 50 cm or 500 millimeters.

-A block-based coding sequence in VEXcode showing a 'when started' block connected to two commands:set drive velocity to 50 percent; and drive forward for 500 mm
+A VEXcode V5 project with a 'when started' block connected to two blocks: 'set drive velocity to 50 percent' and 'drive forward for 500 mm'

 Step 6: Testing the Transfer of Energy during Collisions